Generic Name: levothyroxine (oral/injection) (LEE voe thye ROX een)

 How should I take levothyroxine?

 Swallow the tablet or capsule whole, with a full glass (8 ounces) of water.
-The Levoxyl tablet may dissolve very quickly and could swell in your throat.
+The tablet may dissolve very quickly and could swell in your throat.

 It may take several weeks before your body starts to respond to levothyroxine.
 Keep using this medicine even if you feel well.
 You may need to use this medicine for the rest of your life.

-While using this medicine, you may need frequent medical tests.
+You may need frequent medical tests.
 Tell any doctor, dentist, or surgeon who treats you that you are using this medicine.

 Store at room temperature away from moisture and heat.